-#2.
+#1.
 The Glen Of Aherlow

 Entry is from the viewing point at ‘Christ the King Statue’, with a panoramic view of the valley.

-#3.
+#2.
 Brú Ború Heritage Centre, The Bolton Library and The Rock of Cashel

-The Rock of Cashel is huge, it’s complex, it’s iconic, there is nothing like it anywhere else in the world and it’s right here at the heart of Tipperary.
-Adm: Family €11.50.
+The Rock of Cashel is huge, it’s complex, it’s iconic, there is nothing like it anywhere else in the world and it’s right in the heart of Tipperary.

 Brú Ború is a national cultural centre at the foot of the Rock of Cashel.
 This cultural village is designed around a village green.
 The centre includes a folk theatre, genealogy centre, restaurant and other amenities.
-Adm: Free.
 Show and exhibition prices are listed in the centre.

 The Bolton Library began as the private collection of Archbishop Theopholus Bolton.
 The collection covers a wide range of subjects with many rare and unusual works and maps, including some by Dante, Swift, Ortelius and Erasmus.

-Bring your swimming gear and head to Roscrea Leisure Centre.
+Bring your swimming gear and head to Roscrea Leisure Centre afterwards for a swim with the kids.
 The leisure centre has great family changing rooms, a café and a super slide for the kids.

-The Castle appears to grow from the actual rock on which it stands; it has has been the scene of sieges and bombardments for centuries.
-Adm Family €8.
+Cahir Castle appears to grow from the actual rock on which it stands; it has has been the scene of sieges and bombardments for centuries.

 The Swiss Cottage is an ornamental chalet, thatched building and is in the Kilcommon Demesne, a walled park of some 800 acres at the heart of the Butler of Cahir estate.
 A fully restored National Monument, it has been open to the public since 1989.